-Day 14: Yangtze River Cruise - Shanghai
+Day 11: Yangtze River Cruise - Zhangjiajie

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive approximately 20 minutes, passing through the surrounding areas (the coach is not permitted to stop for photos).
-Get dropped off at the viewing area above the ship locks so you can truly appreciate the scale of this hydroelectric project.
-There is a small museum and a lookout, and the sightseeing will involve around 1hr on foot.
-Disembark your cruise ship in Yichang to board your 2-hour flight to Shanghai.
+Disembark the ship and drive approximately 20 minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
+There is a small museum and a lookout point here.
+The sightseeing will involve around 1 hour on foot.